How to Start Running for Beginners

 Running will certainly feel challenging at first and you will be slightly out of breath when you start.
 That should eventually subside.
 It's helpful to use the "talk test."
 If you can hold a conversation while you're running, you're at a good pace.
 Once or twice a week, however, go for a shorter run, but complete it at a higher speed so that talking is more difficult.
 It will help increase your fitness level and cardiovascular strength.
 (See: Which Is Better: Running Longer or Faster?)

 Both have advantages.
 Treadmills are a perfect alternative when the weather is uncooperative and can be helpful in easing into new distances or paces.
-Adam Krajchir, head coach and program director for the New York Road Runners Foundation Team for Kids, believes that treadmills complement outside running because the cushioned surface reduces the risk of injuries that many runners get from constantly pounding their legs on pavement outside.
-(Here's more about the benefits of running outside and the benefits of running on a treadmill.)
+Treadmills complement outside running because the cushioned surface reduces the risk of injuries that many runners get from constantly pounding their legs on the pavement outside, says Adam Krajchir, head coach and program director for the New York Road Runners Foundation Team for Kids.

-"Run, wherever you can, inside or out," he says.
+"Run, wherever you can, inside or out," says Krajchir.
 "Getting into a regular routine is more important than finding a perfect solution."

-Side stitches are common and are caused by a lack of oxygen in your GI muscles.
+Side stitches are common and are caused by a lack of oxygen in the muscles surrounding the organs of the GI tract.
 To stop them, Krajchir recommends exhaling hard and long or bending over at the waist while exhaling.
 You can also slow down your pace until the stitch subsides.
 (Here are some breathing tips for beginner runners that might help.)

-Good news: You don't really need to change your overall diet unless you're training for an endurance event like a marathon.
+Good news: You don't really need to change your overall diet when you're learning how to run unless you're training for an endurance event like a marathon.
 But it's important to not restrict carbohydrates.
 Get plenty of protein to rebuild muscles, and eat sensible, healthy, high-energy foods (plenty of fruit, vegetables, and whole grains).

 Danny Dreyer, author of Chi Running: A Revolutionary Approach to Effortless, Injury-Free Running, recommends that runners experiment and find what works well for them.
 For those trying to lose weight, try to balance the percentage of fats, carbohydrates, and proteins, with the majority of intake coming from carbohydrates, followed by equal parts fats and proteins.

-If it is your goal to lose weight, running is an excellent way of doing so—but it's no magic bullet.
-As with any exercise program, it will help you expend more calories, which can help you lose weight, but plenty other factors (such as your diet, sleep habits, and overall lifestyle) also play an important part.
+Just remember, if your goal is to lose weight, running is an excellent way of doing so — but it's no magic bullet.
+As with any exercise program, it will help you expend more calories, which can help you lose weight, but plenty of other factors (such as your diet, sleep habits, and overall lifestyle) also play an important part.
 (If you want to use running for weight loss, read this for more info.)

 Setting a goal to run a 5K (3.1 miles) race or any other distance is an excellent way to stay motivated and true to your running routine.
 Local races attract people of all abilities and provide a supportive and encouraging environment to complete a goal.
 Many people walk the entire race, while others will sprint from the beginning.
 If you'd rather wait until you're sure you can run the entire distance, sign up for one that is three or four months away, and work toward the goal.
-(Related: 10 Things to Know Before Your First 5K)
+(Related: This 5K Training Plan Is Perfect for Absolute Beginners)

 Running Words You Need to Know

-Use this glossary to follow our running plans.
+Use this glossary to follow your running plans like a real pro.

 - RPE 4 to 5: Easy; you can talk with little effort.